emreokanbaskaya1/10-CQRS_My_Academy/README.md

 ```

 ### Chain of Responsibility
 Used for multi-step validation pipelines.
-Order processing passes through a chain of handlers — each responsible for one validation concern — before being committed.
+Order processing passes through a chain of handlers â€” each responsible for one validation concern â€” before being committed.

 ```
 OrderValidation chain: